jonsmithers/git-commit-prepender/README.md

 git config commit.prefix "\n\nMY-PROJECT: %t"
 ```

-In every example `%t` will be substituted with a number found the branch name.
+In every example `%t` will be substituted with a number found in the branch
+name.
 If no number is found, then no prefix is inserted.